 The Perks of Extreme Couponing

 There are two major perks of extreme couponing.
 The first is that you can save a ton of money.
 It’s possible to purchase a hundred dollars worth of items for a measly $10 seriously.
 It takes a lot of planning to accomplish this, but it is possible.
 The other huge benefit of extreme couponing is that you can actually get money back.
-If the value of your coupons come out to more than the cost of the product, you can get money credited to the rest of your order.
+If the value of your coupons comes out to more than the cost of the product, you can get money credited to the rest of your order.
 How much money you save it entirely up to you – it varies depending on how much effort you put into couponing.

 The Basics of Extreme Couponing

 In order to get involved with extreme couponing, you have to be organized.
 Eventually, you’re going to have a lot of coupons and you’ll need to keep them in order so that you can find what you need when you’re preparing to go shopping.
 Every Sunday, your local paper should have a ton of coupons.
-You probably also receive circulars regularly from stores like CVS, Target and your local supermarkets.
-Also look for printable food coupons and print coupons online.
+You probably also receive circulars regularly from stores like CVS, Target, and your local supermarkets.
+Also, look for printable food coupons and print coupons online.

 When you find coupons you want, you need a good filing system so that you will be able to find them again when you need them.
-They need to be sorted by category, item and expiration date.
+They need to be sorted by category, item, and expiration date.

 What You Need vs. When You Need It